kubevela/kubevela.github.io/versioned_docs/version-v1.5/end-user/components/cloud-services/provision-and-consume-database.md

 title: Provision and Binding Database
 ---

+:::tip
+This section requires your platform engineers have already enabled [terraform addon](../../../reference/addons/terraform).
+:::

 This tutorial will talk about how to provision and consume Alibaba Cloud RDS (and OSS) by Terraform.

-:::caution
-This section requires your platform engineers have already enabled [cloud resources addon](../../../reference/addons/terraform).
-:::

 Let's deploy the [application](https://github.com/kubevela/kubevela/tree/master/docs/examples/terraform/cloud-resource-provision-and-consume/application.yaml) below to provision Alibaba Cloud OSS and RDS cloud resources, and consume them by the web component.